octobercms/docs/3.x/cms/ajax/javascript-api.md

 }})
 ```

-Execute a request without a FORM element:
+Execute a request without a FORM element.

 ```js
 $.request('onCalculate', {